Back

 What is the difference between Gemini and Gemini Wallet?

-Gemini is the centralized exchange where you buy and sell assets, while the Gemini Wallet is the custodial storage solution where those assets live after purchase.
-When you keep funds on Gemini, they are in a “custodial” wallet, meaning Gemini manages the private keys for you.
-This allows for features like instant trading and easy recovery if you lose your password.
-However, for users who want total control over their assets, Gemini also supports withdrawals to “self-custody” hardware or software wallets, where the user holds their own private keys.
+Gemini is the centralized exchange where users buy and sell assets, while Gemini Wallet refers to the custodial storage environment used for assets held on the platform after purchase.
+When funds remain on Gemini, they are held in a custodial wallet, meaning Gemini manages the private keys on the user’s behalf.
+This structure supports functions such as instant trading and account recovery processes.
+Users who prefer direct control over their assets can also withdraw funds to self-custody hardware or software wallets, where they control their own private keys.

 Disclaimer: For information purposes only.
 Not investment or financial advice.
 Seek professional advice.
 Digital assets involve risk.
 Do your own research.